 - Brick-and-mortar: typically 7-days a week, 10/11 am to 6/9 pm.

 - Online business hours: Monday through Friday, and I have not confirmed their operating hours.

-Online Eyeglasses Buying Requirements
+Online Prescription Eyeglasses Buying Requirements

 - A valid eye prescription: if you are wondering “do you need a prescription to buy glasses online.”
 It appears as though you do and do not need to regarding JINS policy.
-One reason for that, it appears you can use an expired prescription on “an emergency basis.”
+One reason for that, you can use an expired prescription on “an emergency basis.”

 - PD (pupillary distance): I wish I knew more going in, and I did not read the NYT/Wirecutter article till later.
-If I had read beforehand, I wish I had asked my eye doctor about my PD.
+If I had read it beforehand, I wish I had asked my eye doctor about my PD.
 Unfortunately, I went with what JINS had suggested, which was to measure it myself.
 Well, it turns out via that article experts unanimously advised against it, doh!

 My Eye Prescription